-Current students, faculty and staff have two options for personal sites: Google Sites and personal /~web/ sites.
+Current students, faculty and staff have 2 options for personal sites:

 Google Sites are available through your University Google account and are recommended for personal sites.